tarwn/lessthandot-hugo/blogs/content/posts/2011-12-22-continuous-delivery-dashboard-qa-and.md

 ## Next Steps

 With the pipeline done, I now have any number of next steps I could pursue.
-It&#8217;s bothered me that I took the easy way out on the database deployments, so I could return to add those in.
+It's bothered me that I took the easy way out on the database deployments, so I could return to add those in.
 I could also continue to extend the unit and interface tests, add static analysis of the code, even put in a step to verify that the HTML meets a published standard or that the page loads meet a minimum set of criteria.

-It&#8217;s been an interesting project, if a bit frustrating at times (thanks webdeploy).
+It's been an interesting project, if a bit frustrating at times (thanks webdeploy).
 Feel free to follow up with me on the forums or in the comments below.
-If I do make additions to this later, I&#8217;ll list them in the [wiki post][5] for the project.
+If I do make additions to this later, I'll list them in the [wiki post][5] for the project.

 <ul class="thelist">
   <li>